Can Cats Eat Chocolate? Experts Say Stick to the Kibble

 Cats cannot and should not eat chocolate.
 Chocolate is toxic for cats to eat and can cause serious harm if not treated immediately.
 While it may be less likely your cat will chow down on your chocolate chip cookie than your dog, we paired up with the University of Missouri Small Animal Clinical Nutrition Service in Columbia, Mo., to better understand the risks of chocolate and cats.

 Cats are notoriously picky when it comes to food, but this could actually be a benefit when it comes to toxic substances.
 "It's relatively uncommon for us to see a food-related toxicity in cats," the Clinical Nutrition Service explains.
 "That's more of a dog problem."
 In fact, the Pet Poison Helpline says 95 percent of the calls it receives about chocolate come from dog owners.

-If your kitty does ingest a piece of your favorite candy, lookout for signs of chocolate poisoning, which tend to appear within six to twelve hours of their chocolate snack.
+If your kitty does ingest a piece of your favorite candy, look out for signs of chocolate toxicosis, which tend to appear within six to twelve hours of their chocolate snack.

-Some signs of chocolate toxicosis in cats include:
+Some signs and symptoms of chocolate poisoning in cats include:

 If your cat is having an extreme reaction to chocolate, it's possible for seizures, collapse, and even death to occur.

 How Much Chocolate Does It Take to Make a Cat Sick?

 The amount of the toxic ingredients in chocolate varies by product, meaning dry cocoa powder, semisweet, and dark chocolate is more toxic than milk chocolate.
 White chocolate is not a concern for poisoning (though you probably still shouldn't feed it to your cat).